-A. Designing Sustainable Building Envelopes by Thinking Outside the Box
+A. SOLD OUT Designing Sustainable Building Envelopes by Thinking Outside the Box

 As the built environment becomes more complex, so too are the systems are used to create them.
 During this afternoon’s topics we will learn from industry experts on how these systems can contribute to a sustainable building envelope, such as firestop systems that ensure occupant’s safety, self-cleaning façade panels and smart tinting glass technologies to ensure occupant comfort.

 1. Understanding Perimeter Fire Barrier Systems in the Modern Age: Maintaining Integrity in Today’s Complex Backpan Designs